-This page provides an overview of Kubernetes alpha features and Google Container Engine Alpha clusters.
+This page provides an overview of Kubernetes alpha features, and how to use them with Kubernetes Engine alpha clusters.

 Alpha clusters cannot be upgraded and are automatically deleted after 30 days.
-You can use Alpha clusters just like normal Container Engine clusters.
+You can use Alpha clusters just like normal Kubernetes Engine clusters.

-Alpha clusters are not covered by the Container Engine SLA.
+Alpha clusters are not covered by the Kubernetes Engine SLA.

-To learn how to create an Alpha cluster, see Create an Alpha cluster.
+To learn how to create an alpha cluster, refer to Create an Alpha cluster.

 Latest Kubernetes alpha features